movebit/move/language/move-analyzer/design.md

 ### `Scope`

 Scope is where you defined variable, function, etc.
-For example, module, function are all scope.
+For example, module, function are all `Scope`.

 ~~~
-// module is a scope, you can define a function inside.
+// module is a `Scope`, you can define a function inside.
 0x1::some_module{
     // define function, const,...
     fun some_fun() {
-        // function is a scope too, you can create variable and ...
+        // function is a `Scope` too, you can create variable and ...
     }
 }
 ~~~